Development-Battle/Development-Battle/README.md

 - Your program will be disqualified if it takes more than a second to respond.
 - Your program will be disqualified if it crashes.
 - Your program will be disqualified if it does not follow competition protocol.
+- Your program must not be over 500MB.